| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 The following settings are used in above algorithm:

-is used for continuous,
+As loss functions is used for continuous,

 negative binomial likelihood for binary